waii-ai/waii-sdk-js/DEVELOPMENT.md

 Then, you need to bump up the version number in `package.json`.

-Run `npm pack && npm publish` to publish the package to NPM.
+Run `npm install && tsc && npm pack && npm publish` to publish the package to NPM.

+After that, run `git add -u` and commit the change